bcm22/code-refactor/README.md

 ## Description

-My motivation was to refactor the code to create an efficient webpage.
+My motivation was to refactor the code to create a more efficient webpage as well as fix a couple of bugs.
 I created multiple classes in CSS to represent similiar themes throughout the code.
 I also changed numerous non-semantic elements to semantic.
 I inserted "alt" attributes to define alternative text description for graphics.